Our admissions team will help you with your questions!

 Mineral Resources and Sustainable Mining, Master of Science or Master of Science (Technology) (2 years)

-High level education covering the whole mine value chain.
-Shanghai Ranking´s Global Ranking of Academic Subjects 2020: #76–100 Mining & Mineral Engineering
+- High level education covering the whole mining value chain.
+Shanghai Ranking's Global Ranking of Academic Subjects 2020: #76–100 Mining & Mineral

 - theoretical studies in geosciences and engineering